-The Industrial Development Authority of the Town of Chase City, Virginia (the "Authority") was created by a resolution of the Town Council of Chase City, Virginia (the "Town") in accordance with Chapter 33, Title 15.1, of the Code of Virginia of 1950, as amended (the "Act").
-The purpose of the Authority shall be to promote industry and develop trade by inducing manufacturing, industrial, governmental, and commercial enterprises to locate in or remain in the Commonwealth of Virginia and to further the use of its agricultural products and natural resources.
+The Industrial Development Authority of the Town of South Hill, Virginia was organized on May 6, 1968 in accordance with Chapter 33 of Title 15.1 of the Code of Virginia of 1950, as amended (the "Act").
+It was recreated on March 10, 1980 as the Industrial Development Authority of the Town of South Hill, Virginia (the "Authority").
+The purpose of the Authority shall be to acquire, own, lease, and dispose of properties to enable it to promote industry and develop trade by inducing manufacturing, industrial, governmental, and commercial enterprises to locate in or remain in the Commonwealth of Virginia and to further the use of its agricultural products and natural resources.

-The Authority is a separate and distinct entity from the Town of Chase City, Virginia and is, in accordance with the Act, a political subdivision of the Commonwealth of Virginia and not subject to income taxation.
+The Authority is a separate and distinct entity from the Town of South Hill, Virginia and is, in accordance with the Act, a political subdivision of the Commonwealth of Virginia and not subject to taxation.

-A seven-member board appointed by the Town Council of the Town of Chase City, Virginia governs the Authority.
+A seven-member board appointed by the Town Council of the Town of South Hill, Virginia governs the Authority.
 The directors are to serve staggered terms of four years each.

 In addition, the Authority is authorized to issue revenue bonds for the purpose of obtaining and constructing facilities.
-The Authority may retain liability under the bonds or it may be assumed by the enterprise for which facilities are constructed.
+Liability under the bonds may be retained by the Authority or it may be assumed by the enterprise for which facilities are constructed.
 Collection of revenues pledged to liquidate the bonds may be assigned to a trustee.
 The revenue bonds are not deemed to constitute a debt or pledge of the faith and credit of the Commonwealth of Virginia or any municipality thereof.
 The bonds are payable solely from revenues generated from the lease of the facilities constructed and may be secured by a deed of trust on those facilities.